 Non-current assets (or disposal groups) are classified as assets held for sale when their carrying amount is to be recovered principally through a sale transaction and a sale is considered highly probable.
 The sale is considered highly probable only when the asset or disposal group is available for immediate sale in its present condition it is unlikely that the sale will be withdrawn, and sale is expected within one year from the date of the classification.
 Disposal groups classified as held for sale are stated at the lower of carrying amount and fair value less costs to sell.
 Property plant and equipment and intangible assets are not depreciated or amortised once classified as held for sale.
 Assets classified as held for sale are presented separately in the statement of financial position.
-If the criteria stated by IND AS 105 "Noncurrent Assets Held for Sale and Discontinued Operations" are no longer met the disposal group ceases to be classified as held for sale.
-Non-current asset that ceases to be classified as held for sale are measured at the lower of (i) its carrying amount before the asset was classified as held for sale adjusted for depreciation that would have been recognised had that asset not been classified as held for sale and (ii) its recoverable amount at the date when the disposal group ceases to be classified as held for sale as held for sale and (ii) its recoverable amount at the date when the disposal group ceases to be classified as held for sale.
+If the criteria stated by IND AS 105 "Non-current Assets Held for Sale and Discontinued Operations" are no longer met the disposal group ceases to be classified as held for sale.
+Non-current asset that ceases to be classified as held for sale are measured at the lower of (i) its carrying amount before the asset was classified as held for sale and that asset not been classified as held for sale and (ii) its recoverable amount at the date when the disposal group ceases to be classified as held for sale.